jamesplease/react-request/README.md

 A function that is called every time a response is received, whether that response is from the cache or from a network request.
 Receives two arguments:
 `error` and `response`.

-> Note: `onResponse` is not called if the component unmounts before the
-> response is received.

 ```jsx
 <Fetch